grandiose-potatoes/grandiose-potatoes/_README.md

 From within the root directory:

+First, create a .env file.
+Inside of the .env file, provide the ACCESS_KEY_ID, SECRET_ACCESS_KEY, and AWS_BUCKET.
 ```sh
 touch .env
 ```

-inside of the .env file, provide the ACCESS_KEY_ID, SECRET_ACCESS_KEY, and AWS_BUCKET
+Install all npm dependencies.
 ```sh
 npm install
 ```

 Inside of Postgres, create a database for the project (we call it greenfield):
 ```sh
 CREATE DATABASE greenfield;
 ```

-this will populate database with the questions
+This will populate database with questions.
 ```sh
 npm run seed
 ```

-this will start webpack
+This will start webpack.
 ```sh
 npm run build:dev
 ```

-opens server
+Open the server with Nodemon.
 ```sh
 npm start
 ```